 In markets where there is a lack of flexibility and where the network needs upgrading, there is a risk that a solar generating asset may not be able to sell electricity in the market and may not be fully compensated for this.
 This could occur, for example, due to network or grid issues.
 This could have a major impact on the expected revenues and therefore bankability of a project.
 In Germany curtailment of solar is widespread, although compensation is provided.
-In one region of Austria the grid operator regularly curtails PV systems above 5kWp and no financial compensation is paid for that curtailment.
+The PV Financing project showed that in one region of Austria the grid operator regularly curtails PV systems above 5kWp and no financial compensation is paid for that curtailment.
 This is a barrier to investment in PV in that region.